abarr/blog/posts/2021/02-04-fat-finger-input.md

 > mix phx.new --live --no-ecto
 ```

 I am currently in love with [Tailwind](https://tailwindcss.com) so spent a little bit of time setting it up.
-I have removed the css from the code below for simplicity.
+I have removed the CSS from the code below for simplicity.

-I modified the default `PageLive` for my POC adding in assigns to capture `matches`, `value` and to record the `device` once selected.
+I modified the default `PageLive` for my POC adding in assigns to capture `matches`, `value`, and record the `device` once selected.

 ```
 defmodule FatFingersWeb.PageLive do